Recent Posts

 Our stunning La Palma & Teneguía Princess resort is one of the jewels in the chain’s crown.
 The hotel benefits from an absolutely exceptional location, surrounded by nature.
 To one side, the Atlantic Ocean, home to a dreamy sunset every evening; to the other, immense banana plantations with huge green leaves, one of the island’s emblems.
 Our La Palma hotel has also joined the sustainable tourism commitment with its Princess 360º programme to implement the Sustainable Development Goals (SDGs).
 At Princess, we always prioritise using local produce (Made in the Canary Islands), only use cleaning products with the EU ECOLABEL certificate, use cardboard packaging to avoid plastics, and reuse all our wood pallets and fruit and vegetable boxes.

-Categories: Canaries, La Palma, La Palma
+Categories: Canaries, La Palma

 Leave a Comment